treydock/puppet-module-keycloak/README.md

 **Behavior changes**

+The SSSD parameters are no longer tested and likely won't work.
+If you use the SSSD user provider and SSSD related parameters, please open an issue on this repo.

 This module no longer makes copies for DB driver jar files or install Java bindings, they are not necessary.

 When `db` is set to `mariadb`, `mysql` or `postgres` this module will by default install the database server to the Keycloak host.
 If you run a remote DB server for Keycloak, set `manage_db_server` and `manage_db` to `false`.